ADVANCED SCREENWRITING - 2023/4

 There is the option of a range of other feedback mechanisms agreed between tutor and students in week 1 of the module, such as seminar contribution and writing exercises.

-- Facilitate acquiring the detailed knowledge and skills necessary for screenwriting that involves independent research using digital resources
+- the detailed knowledge and skills necessary for screenwriting that involves independent research using digital resources

-- Help students attain the ability to apply critical awareness to their own creative writing and/or to the works of others, especially within the workshop context
+- the ability to apply critical awareness to their own creative writing and/or to the works of others, especially within the workshop context

-- Facilitate the examination of the theory and conceptualisation of screenwriting critically alongside the practices and published texts produced in relation to it
+- the theory and conceptualisation of screenwriting critically alongside the practices and published texts produced in relation to it

 C - Cognitive/analytical